-7.2.4 Hyper-parameter tuning and model/experiment comparison
+3.2.4 Hyper-parameter tuning and model/experiment comparison

 Run a GridSearch with a couple of parameters, and select the best run with respect to the max accuracy.
-(Read more about MLRun Hyper-Param and Iterative jobs.)
+(For more details, see MLRun Hyper-Param and Iterative jobs.)

 For basic usage you can run the hyperparameters tuning job by using the arguments: